Some folks are born silver spoon in hand

 * * * * *

 My great-great-great-grandfather, James Hailey – who was one of 14 children – settled in Douglas County, Missouri, in 1853, when he was 29.
 Douglas County is one of the smallest counties in Missouri, with a population of just over 13,000.
-The county seat is Ava (population 3000), which is the only incorporated city in the county.
+The county seat of Douglas County is Ava (population 3000), which is the only incorporated city in the county.
 Fewer than 10% of the county's adult residents have a college degree, and only 70% have graduated from high school.

 James Hailey was kind of a big deal in Douglas County – which local residents used to refer to as "Booger County."
 He and two other men were appointed to locate a new county seat a few years after the Civil War ended, and James is credited with naming the new city Ava after a city in ancient Mesopotamia that is mentioned in II Kings, chapter 17.
 (According to one source, James picked Ava as the name because he "wanted to ensure that all could spell the new name."
 According to another, he picked the name because it meant "overthrowing," a reference to the fact that he and his two comrades stole the county records and brought them to Ava to ensure that it would become the county seat instead of a rival town.)
-James served as circuit clerk, county judge, probate judge, county treasurer, and postmaster, and also owned a hotel on the courthouse square for some 20 years.
-(Click here for a more detailed biography of James Hailey.)

 My great-great-grandfather, William Franklin Hailey, was the oldest of James's nine children.
 He seems to have been relatively prosperous as well, and was very religious – he helped establish a Christian school and seminary in Ava, and named the oldest of his nine children Moses.
-A daughter was named Clara Temperance Hailey, so I'm guessing he wasn't much of a drinker.
+A daughter was named Clara Temperance Hailey, so I'm guessing he wasn't a big drinker.

 My great-grandfather, the aforementioned Moses Hailey – who had 11 children to support – moved around a lot (from Ava to North Dakota and back, and then on to Oregon).
 That's sometimes a sign that things aren't going all that well, but things got even worse the next generation.